 “Portfolio Investments” means investments made by the Fund (including Temporary Investments, Follow-on Investments and Bridge Investments).

-“Preferred Return” means, with respect to each Partner (other than an Affiliated Partner), as of any date of determination, such amount as is equal to an annual rate of return of [8]%, compounded annually and calculated daily on the Capital Contributions made by such Limited Partner, calculated from the date of receipt of each such Capital Contribution by the Fund and accrual of the Preferred Return, and ceasing on the date of distribution or deemed distribution by the Fund to such Limited Partner.
+“Preferred Return” means, with respect to each Partner (other than an Affiliated Partner), as of any date of determination, such amount as is equal to an annual rate of return of [8]%, compounded annually and calculated daily on the Capital Contributions made by such Limited Partner described in Section 14.3.1, calculated from the date of receipt of each such Capital Contribution by the Fund and accrual of the Preferred Return, and ceasing on the date of distribution or deemed distribution by the Fund to such Limited Partner.

 “Prime Rate” means the rate of interest publicly announced from time to time by [The Wall Street Journal].